-Karen Crum has an MA in Counseling Psychology and a doctoral degree in Public Health and Preventive Care.
-She holds B.S. and M.S. degrees in Health Science with an emphasis in health psychology.
-She is a Certified Health Education Specialist.
+Karen Crum has an M.A. in Counseling Psychology and a doctoral degree in Public Health and Preventive Care.
+She holds B.S. and M.S. degrees in Health and Sport Science with an emphasis in health psychology.
+She is a Certified Health Education Specialist, a Registered Dietician Nutritionist and a Registered Associate Marriage and Family Therapist.
+She practices psychotherapy in Redding, CA.

-Karen promotes the health and well-being of children with autism and mental illness.
-She has developed and presented programs to support special-needs children, and currently focuses on educating and supporting parents as they care for their children with social, emotional or behavior challenges.
+Prior to becoming a psychotherapist, Karen spent years promoting the health and well-being of children with autism and mental illness.
+She developed and presented programs to support special-needs children, and currently focuses on educating and supporting parents as they care for their children with social, emotional or behavior challenges.

 Dr. Crum has been an educational and inspirational speaker with many years of experience working with children and their families.
 She has first-hand insight into the challenges families face, and Karen excels in inspiring hope, perspective, and skill development in parents and professionals who feel weary or overwhelmed.

-Karen’s newest mission includes her work with a Christian focus.
-Dr. Crum is the author of Persevering Parent: Finding Strength to Raise Your Child with Social, Emotional or Behavior Challenges.
+Karen’s is the author of Persevering Parent: Finding Strength to Raise Your Child with Social, Emotional or Behavior Challenges.
 This book points to God’s truths and to practical and spiritual principles that enhance hope, joy and effective special-needs parenting.

 In addition to leading Persevering Parent support groups, in her community Karen served as the Coordinator of Youth Programs for the National Alliance of Mental Illness (NAMI) and was on the Mental Health Services Act Advisory Committee.
 She is a teacher and California state trainer for the NAMI Basics signature education and support program for parents of children with mental illness.
 In 2002, Karen founded SLATE (Successful Living with Autism through Training and Education) which is a non-profit program of Rowell Family Empowerment of Northern California.
 SLATE serves children with autism spectrum disorders and their families by educating parents, professionals, and paraprofessionals, and by providing direct social–emotional training to more than 100 children each year.